Investment in Thailand

 Thailand - Investment

-The FocusEconomics panel forecasts that the economy will grow 3.5% in 2018, which is unchanged from last month’s estimate.
-For 2019, the panel projects that the economy will expand 3.4%.
+Despite potential clouds on the horizon, the FocusEconomics Consensus Forecast panel expects the economy to grow 3.9% in 2018, which is unchanged from last month’s estimate.
+For 2019, the panel foresees the economy expanding 3.7%.

 Thailand - Investment Data